isabella232/sign-integrations.en/help/veeva/install.md

 ## Configure [!DNL Veeva Vault]

-To configure [!DNL Veeva Vault] for integration with Adobe Sign, we create certain objects that help track the history of an agreement lifecycle in Vault.
+To configure [!DNL Veeva Vault] for integration with Adobe Sign, create certain objects that help track the history of an agreement lifecycle in Vault.
 Admins must create the following objects:

 * Signature
 * Signatory